PittSailbot/pittsailbot.github.io/docs/docs/index.md

-## Welcome to Pitt Sailbot!
+# Welcome to Pitt Sailbot!

 Howdy!
+This is the **Control Team's** documentation site for everything related to the **software and electrical design** of our autonomous sailboat.

+---

 ## Contributing

-Check out the [Getting Started](Getting Started.md) for steps on how to set up your environment to contribute.
+Want to contribute?
+Check out our **[Getting Started Guide](Getting Started.md)** for step-by-step instructions on setting up your environment.

+---

 ## Resources

-Commonly used resources and commands can be found under the Resources tab.
+Looking for commonly used commands or tools?
+Visit the **[Resources](Resources.md)** tab for quick access to essential information.